Qballjos/portainer_templates/README.md

 See also the list of [contributors](https://github.com/Qballjos/portainer_templates/graphs/contributors) who participated in this project.

-## Acknowledgments, and other Templates that items were discovered/pulled from will be added when time allows.
-A various list of other templates have been noted below where some items have been sourced.
+## My Notes - other Templates that items were discovered/pulled from will be added when time allows.
+A various list of other templates have been noted below where some items have been sourced. #

 [technorabilia](https://raw.githubusercontent.com/technorabilia/portainer-templates/main/lsio/templates/templates-2.0.json)

 [mikestraney](https://raw.githubusercontent.com/mikestraney/portainer-templates/master/templates.json)

-* LinuxServer.io for the old Template
-* Inspiration being too lazy to create each container template manualy
-* The team behind Portainer for there awesome product and support in the community